 The 1951 Convention Relating to the Status of Refugees was adopted on 28 July 1951 in Geneva, initially limited to refugees from events occurring before 1 January 1951 in Europe.
-The 1967 Protocol removed the temporal and geographic limitations, making the universal.
+The 1967 Protocol removed the temporal and geographic limitations, making the framework universal.

 The Refugee Definition